zhiburt/scc/README.md

 It uses `gasm` sytaxis for assembly files.

+> An SCC may be valuable for someone who has a blazing interest in compilers.
+It might be used for educational purposes as well on practice to take around compilers and bring an understanding of how some things work and why.
+And also we undoubtedly should not forget simple things not so bad as they are said :):)
+>
-> _This project takes its origin from education aims._
+> This project takes its origin from education goals.

 ## Usage